zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 This is a puzzling response.
 Habryka had cited Alexander as an example of an author discouraged from using the site  whose discouragement is "about [Achmiz], in particular."
 This is contradicted by Alexander's statement that he has "no direct opinion on [Achmiz]".
 Rather than retracting the claim, Habyrka asserts, "My guess is [Alexander] doesn't remember."

 Is the idea supposed to be that Alexander was discouraged from using the site because of Achmiz in particular "around 2019"—albeit not in a way that would elicit "an incredibly intense mention"—but then forgot about it so thoroughly that in 2025, he had "no direct opinion" on Achmiz?
-Even if we attribute such poor memory capacity to Alexander, the only evidence we have [locating that hypothesis](https://www.readthesequences.com/Einsteins-Arrogance) is Habryka's word against Alexander's.
+Even if we attribute such poor memory to Alexander, the only evidence we have [locating that hypothesis](https://www.readthesequences.com/Einsteins-Arrogance) is Habryka's word against Alexander's.

 But if it's plausible that Alexander doesn't remember what he believed seven years ago, is it not also plausible that _Habryka_ doesn't remember what Alexander said?
 It's conspicuous that Habryka's elaboration does not claim that Alexander volunteered Achmiz's name, only that the "name came up" and that Achmiz "was a commenter we discussed."
 Given that neither party can recall the details of a conversation that might have happened in 2019 or possibly some other year, which participant is more likely to have first brought up Achmiz: the one who now has "no direct opinion" on Achmiz, or the one who writes [1800-word comments about how he "do[es] just think [it's] false" that Achmiz "does not carry emnity in his heart"](https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation?commentId=uyobAZy5iYAAWzSSi)?